project-error/fivem-lua-style/README.md

 ```

 ## Misc
-M.1 - Never use Citizen prefix for the `Citizen` table of functions
+M.1 - Where possible, avoid using the Citizen prefix for the `Citizen` table of functions
-> The citizen table functions are all aliased to work to remove the prefix.
+> The most commonly used citizen table functions are aliased to work with removing the prefix.
 This
 > appears more concise.
 ```lua
 -- Bad